sajox/snurr/README.md

 Only interrupting boundary events is implemented and can be used on a task or a sub-process.

 Boundary symbols:
-- Blank
-- Message
-- Timer
-- Escalation
+- Compensation
 - Conditional
-- Link
 - Error
-- Cancel
+- Escalation
-- Compensation
+- Message
 - Signal
-- Multiple
-- ParallelMultiple
-- Terminate
+- Timer

 Example with a task error boundary: